junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 go back to the original timeline, still need to fix leviathan problem (can't fix it in the past bc Cas unleash them himself, fixed point, paradox), after all that, Cas willing to help, Dean willing to be patient enough to him, Cas's brokenness is fixed (go back to fit into S07E23 before finale)

 "All the creation accompanies death, all the extinction accompanies new life.
 That's the natural order.
 You can't save every single human being, you can't save all living life, you can't save a star."
 "But at least we can try.
 And we will."
 That's what Dean's made of.
 That's what Cas loves him for.
+That's what the two of them are going to do no matter what.
 That's the story of them.

 match back to the beginning angst: